2ndQuadrant/pglogical/README.md

 [PostgreSQL streaming replication protocol](http://www.postgresql.org/docs/current/static/protocol-replication.html).

-Unlike block-level ("physical") streaming replication, the change stream from the `pg_logical` output plugin is compatible across different PostgreSQL versions and can even be consumed by non-PostgreSQL clients.
+Unlike block-level ("physical") streaming replication, the change stream from the `pglogical` output plugin is compatible across different PostgreSQL versions and can even be consumed by non-PostgreSQL clients.

 The use of a replication slot means that the change stream is reliable and